ethz-adrl/ifopt/README.md

 <!-- The actual jenkins documentation job can be found here -->
 <!-- http://build.ros.org/view/Ldoc/job/Ldoc__ifopt__ubuntu_xenial_amd64/ -->

-*A modern, light-weight, Eigen-based C++ interface to Ipopt and Snopt*
+*A modern, light-weight, [Eigen]-based C++ interface to Nonlinear Programming solvers, such as [Ipopt] and [Snopt].*

-Ifopt is an [Eigen]-based interface to use Nonlinear Programming solvers, such as [Ipopt] and [Snopt].
-Related variables and constraints are implemented (grouped) in *independent sets*.
-Ifopt automatically generates the overall problem from these sets :heavy_check_mark:.
+:heavy_check_mark: Related variables and constraints are implemented (grouped) in *independent sets*.
+Ifopt automatically generates the overall problem from these sets.
 No more changing indices in your variable vector or Jacobian when adding or removing variables/constraints.
 See this large [problem](https://i.imgur.com/4yhohZF.png), that requires multiple variable- and constraint sets to generate the motion for legged robot (implemented in [towr]).

 More Features:
 :heavy_check_mark: [Eigen] allows inuitive formulation and fast performance due to sparse matrix exploitation.